REIKI AND SPANISH HOSPITALS (2017)

 At the Ramón y Cajal University Hospital, Reiki therapy is being applied to many cancer patients.
 Also, a group of nurses has made a study to evaluate the benefits of Reiki over hematologic patients.

-IMPORTANT UPDATE: Reiki has been banned from public hospitals in Madrid, now it cannot be offered or promoted at any facility.
+IMPORTANT UPDATE: Reiki has been banned from public hospitals in Madrid, therefore it is no longer offered or promoted at any public facility.
 This is a little battle won for allopathic medicine, which considers Reiki as pseudoscience.
 Click to read how some medical authorities are considering almost everything outside their therapeutic spectrum as pseudoscience.

 Volunteers from the Association of Reiki Healers at Catalunya bring reiki sessions at the oncology ward at the Clinic Hospital, and also at the maternity and children’s area at Vall d’Hebron Hospital.